 So how do the Experts cook Ribs

-The first stage parboiling is quite an old-fashioned technique to begin to soften any tough connective tissue on the ribs and blanch off any impurities that will rise to the surface of the pot as scum, perhaps particularly in poorly butchered meat in the past.
-One of my favourite films ‘ Fried Green Tomatoes at the Whistle Stop Café ‘ includes a scene preparing for a big barbecue with the ribs simmering in a pot.
-I won’t spoil the plot but the ribs have quite a strange origin!
-Many more modern recipes skip this step but I think it can still be valuable if you are preparing a large number of ribs with a lot of meat on them.
+The first stage parboiling is quite an old-fashioned technique to begin to soften any tough connective tissue on the ribs.
+It also blanches off any impurities that will rise to the surface of the pot as scum.
+This was the case with poorly butchered meat in the past.
+One of my favourite films ‘ Fried Green Tomatoes at the Whistle Stop Café ‘ includes a scene preparing for a big barbecue.
+You see the ribs simmering in a big pot.
+There is a twist however I won’t spoil the plot but the ribs have quite a strange origin!
+Many more modern recipes skip this step.
+I think it is useful if you are preparing a large number of ribs with a lot of meat on them.

 Rubs and Marinades

 Rubs and marinades add depth of flavour to the ribs and help tenderise the meat.
-Depending on where you are in America will influence the choice of dry rub, a mix of salt, sugar, herbs, and spices or a liquid marinade with mustards, tomatoes, vinegar, sugar, and spices.
-There is a mind-numbing variety of both rubs and marinades from Hawaiian with pineapple to Oriental style with ginger, chilli, five spice and soy sauce.
+Depending on where you are in America will influence the choice of dry rub.
+Usually a mix of salt, sugar, herbs, and spices or a liquid marinade with mustards, tomatoes, vinegar, sugar, and spices.
+There is a mind-numbing variety of both rubs and marinades.
+From Hawaiian with pineapple to Oriental style with ginger, chilli, five spice and soy sauce.
 I like to use a dry rub and believe in keeping it quite simple.

-The sugar is important to create a sticky, caramelized crust but the sweetness needs to be tempered with some chilli heat or sharpness from vinegar.
+The sugar is important to create a sticky, caramelized crust.
+But the sweetness needs to be tempered with some chilli heat or sharpness from vinegar.
 Pineapple contains Bromelain, an enzyme that acts to tenderise the proteins in the meat.
 Many commercial rib rubs contain similar enzymes, colourings and flavour enhancers such as monosodium glutamate and are best avoided.
-The salt and sugars in dry rubs will have a mild curing effect and should be used both carefully and left on the ribs no longer than a day before cooking otherwise you will start to have bacon ribs.
+The salt and sugars in dry rubs will have a mild curing effect and should be used both carefully.
+Rub should not be left on the ribs longer than a day before cooking.
+Otherwise you will start to have bacon ribs.

 Kansas City Rub

-This is my version of a versatile general barbecue rub recipe based on the traditional smoky Kansas City-style, Kansas City is widely regarded as the home of the barbecue.
-The recipe is very high in sugar, so while it is a very delicious sweet rub it will burn at high temperatures and is suited for lower temperature, slow cooking.
+This is my version of a versatile general barbecue rub recipe based on the traditional smoky Kansas City-style.
+Kansas City is widely regarded as the home of the barbecue.
+The recipe is very high in sugar, so while it is a very delicious sweet rub it will burn at high temperatures.
+It is much better suited for lower temperature, slow cooking.